-In the event of termination, the MCA provides for a compulsory buy-out by the Authority, as neither the Concessionaire nor the lenders can use the highway in any other manner for recovering their investments.
+In the event of termination, the MCA provides for a compulsory buy-out by the Government, as neither the Concessionaire nor the lenders can use the highway in any other manner for recovering their investments.

 Termination payments have been quantified precisely as compared to the complex formulations in most agreements relating to private infrastructure projects.
-Political force majeure and defaults by the Authority are proposed to qualify for adequate compensatory payments to the Concessionaire and thus guard against any discriminatory or arbitrary action by the Government or the Authority.
-Such termination payment shall not be less than the product of twenty four and the

-Pre-determined termination payments should provide predictability Realisable Fee due and payable for and in respect of the last month of the Concession Period.
-Further, the project debt would be fully protected by the Authority in the event of termination, except for three situations, namely, (a) when termination occurs as a result of default by the Concessionaire, 90 per cent of the debt will be protected, and (b) in the event of non-political force majeure such as Act of God (normally covered by insurance), 90 per cent of the debt not covered by insurance will be protected and (c) when termination occurs on account of Concessionaire Default during Construction Period, the Concessionaire shall bear the initial expenditure equal to 40 per cent of the Total Project Cost, and for the expenditure in excess of such 40 per cent, an amount equal to 90 per cent of the debt attributable to such excess expenditure will be protected.
+Political force majeure and defaults by the Government are proposed to qualify for adequate compensatory payments to the Concessionaire and thus guard against any discriminatory or arbitrary action by the Government.
+Such termination payment shall not be less than the product of twenty four and the Realisable Fee due and payable for and in respect of the last month of the Concession Period.
+Further, the project debt would be fully protected by the Government in the event of termination, except for three situations, namely, (a) when termination occurs as a result of default by the Concessionaire, only 90 per cent of the debt will be protected, and (b) in the event of non-political force majeure such as Act of God (normally covered by insurance), only 90 per cent of the debt beyond the insurance cover will be protected and (c) when termination occurs on account of Concessionaire Default during Construction Period, the Concessionaire shall bear the initial expenditure equal to 40 per cent of the Total Project Cost, and for the expenditure in excess of such 40 per cent, an amount equal to 90 per cent of the debt attributable to such excess expenditure will be protected.